Great Britain in the Seven Years' War: Cuba

 In June 1762 British forces from the West Indies landed on the island of Cuba and laid siege to Havana.
 Although they arrived at the height of the fever season, and previous expeditions against tropical Spanish fortresses failed due, in no small part, to tropical disease, the British government was optimistic of victory—if the troops could catch the Spanish off-guard before they had time to respond.
-The British commander Albermale ordered a tunnel to be dug by his sappers so a mine could be planted under the walls of the city's fortress.
+The British commander George Keppel, 3rd Earl of Albemarle ordered a tunnel to be dug by his sappers so a mine could be planted under the walls of the city's fortress.
 British troops began to fall from disease at an alarming rate, but they were boosted by the arrival of 4,000 reinforcements from America.
-On 30 July Albermale ordered the mine to be detonated, and his troops stormed the fortress.
+On 30 July Albemarle ordered the mine to be detonated, and his troops stormed the fortress.

 With Havana now in their hands, the British lay poised to strike at other targets in the Spanish Main should the war continue for another year.
-However, they had suffered 1,800 deaths and more than 4,000 casualties during the siege—almost entirely from disease—and for the moment set about consolidating their hold on the countryside around Havana.
-During the year of British occupation, commerce in Havana boomed, as the port was opened up to trade with the British Empire rather than the restricted monopoly with Cadiz that had existed before.
+However, the British had suffered heavy casualties, around 1,800 deaths and more than 4,000 casualties during the siege—almost entirely from disease, and for the moment could not further advance on the rest of Cuba and set about consolidating their hold on the countryside around Havana.
+During the year of British occupation, commerce in Havana boomed, as the port was opened up to trade with the British Empire rather than the restricted monopoly with Cádiz that had existed before.
 In 1762, the British imported more than 10,000 African slaves from the British West Indies to Havana, using the city as an entrepôt to supply their Caribbean and lower North American colonies.